Smithsonian/dpo-voyager/docs/content/story/usage/annotations-task/index.md

 Use the Annotations Task to annotate a model in 3D space using customizable hotspot labels.
 Voyager uses annotations by XYZ point coordinates.
 Annotations in Voyager can be customized in a number of ways, see the sub-headings **Customize an Annotation** and **More Tips and Tricks for Annotations** to get help with how to configure annotations to suit your project goals.

-{{% info "The Annotations Task is only available if Voyager Story is started in authoring mode." %}}
+The Annotations Task is only available if Voyager Story is started in authoring mode

 <details>